pcardotatgit/XDR_Workflows_and_Stuffs/7-ask_for_a_threat_response_token/inspect.md

 Click on the **RUN** button and check the result

 When the workflow starts, then it prompted us to enter the raw text into a textarea box.
-At this point you can copy the whole content of the **log.log** located in the github repository, and paste it into the textarea box.
+At this point you can copy the whole content of the **log.log** file located in the github repository, and paste it into the textarea box.
 Or you can copy and paste any other text content that contains observables.

 Then click on the **RUN** button.

 ![](img/39.png)

-Every activities turned green, meaning that everything is Okay.
+Every activities turned green, meaning that everything was Okay.
 Click on the last activity ( the http request acitvity ) and check the result of this activity on the right panel.

 The answer to the Threat Response inspect API call is the body of this answer.